EXCLUSIVE-Argentina to use IMF money to pay back part of a currency swap with China -sources

 China's central bank could not immediately be reached for comment.

-(Reporting by Jorgelina do Rosario, additional reporting by Jorge Otaola, editing by Karin Strohecker and Sandra Maler)
+(Reporting by Jorgelina do Rosario, additional reporting by Jorge Otaola and Joe Cash, editing by Karin Strohecker and Sandra Maler)

 ((jorgelina.dorosario@thomsonreuters.com;))